pavel-perina/panorama-jl/README.md

 * [ ] Input data interpolation
 * [ ] Test for western/southern hemisphere?
 I don't need it.
 * [ ] Sky, haze, clouds, athmospheric light scattering, stars, sun, texturing (just kidding)

+## Interesting problems

+* Earth is not flat - if you draw line from point A to B, it has different azimuth in both points.
+Imagine plane that starts in USA, goes north east and arrives to Europe going south east.
+This makes annotating distant hills somewhat difficult.
+* Earth is not perfect sphere - hopefully this does not seem to matter as much.
+* Athmospehere gets less dense with altitude due to decreasing pressure.
+As it gets colder, density slightly increases (for given pressure), which slightly compensates this effect.
+Refractive index changes a bit a ray of light that travels up at low angle is bend back towards the ground.
+By trial-error and comparing rendered image with photo, surrounded terrain is mapped onto sphere that is 18% bigger than Earth.
+Reference photo was taken at temperature inversion.
+It's not typical, but it helps to keep humid air, dust and smog close to the ground and it makes extreme visibility posible.
+* Surprisingly not all data I've found are accurate.
+Czech hills with prominence over 100m, Slovak hills over 200m have sometimes position erros up to low hundreds of meters.
+Original SRTM data have some voids as optical measurement failed on snow covered places.

+## Interesting links

+* Below the horizon—the physics of extreme visual ranges (Michael Vollmer): https://www.osapublishing.org/ao/abstract.cfm?uri=ao-59-21-f11
+* Online tool with very same idea https://www.udeuschle.de/panoramas/makepanoramas_en.htm
+* Application with very same idea https://www.peakfinder.org
+* Useful calculations on sphere https://www.movable-type.co.uk/scripts/latlong.html
+* Useful calculations on spheroid https://www.movable-type.co.uk/scripts/latlong-vincenty.html
+* Terrain rendering algorithm in less than 20 lines of code https://github.com/s-macke/VoxelSpace (when I wrote Python version 10 years ago I had that game and Mars demo/Time Clarke/1994 in mind)

 ## Sample output